Adaptive Quantum State Tomography with Active Learning: Results

 \section{Results}

 The active learning curve for an exemplary state, namely a GHZ state with phase structure consisting of $5$ qubits and generated with the IBM quantum simulator, is shown in Fig.~\ref{fig:ALLearningCurve}.
-The results for AL tomography are compared to QST without active learning (denoted \textit{baseline}) by using the pure RBM reconstruction of QuCumber, the same number of samples as for AL and equally many, but randomly chosen measurement configurations.
+The results for AL tomography are compared to QST without active learning (denoted \textit{baseline}) by using the pure RBM reconstruction of QuCumber with equally many, but randomly chosen measurement configurations, and the same number of samples as for AL (without taking the discarded data from step 1 into account in both cases).

 Note that we consider the number of samples and configurations at the end of the AL scheme for the baseline reconstruction.
 Hence, the results for AL and baseline can differ already at the beginning of the training.
 The pool of samples which is used for the RBM training is the same for all RBMs (both for AL and baseline, respectively).\\

 Fig.~\ref{fig:ALLearningCurve} shows the learning curve for the AL scheme as presented in Fig.~\ref{fig:AL}.
-After the selection of the reference configuration ($zzzzz$, not shown in Fig.~\ref{fig:ALLearningCurve}) the training starts with $100$ samples drawn from the reference basis, which are fed into the QuCumber state reconstruction as implemented by Beach et al. \cite{Beach2019} (see step 3.).
-In the subsequent learning sequence up to epoch $1000$ the re-scaled fidelity $f^{1/N}$ increases ($1-f^{1/N}$ decreases) and the Kullback-Leibler divergence $KL$ decreases.
-However, the samples measured in step 1.) of the active learning routine do not contain enough information to decrease $1-f^{1/N}$ below a threshold value of $10\, \%$ for all RBMs (see first section in Fig.~\ref{fig:ALLearningCurve}).
+After the selection of the reference configuration ($zzzzz$, not shown in Fig.~\ref{fig:ALLearningCurve}) the training starts with $100$ samples drawn from the reference basis, which are fed into the QuCumber state reconstruction as implemented by Beach et al. \cite{Beach2019} (see step 3).
+In the subsequent learning sequence up to epoch $1000$, the re-scaled fidelity $f^{1/N}$ increases ($1-f^{1/N}$ decreases) and the Kullback-Leibler divergence $KL$ decreases.
+However, the samples measured in step 1 of the active learning routine do not contain enough information to decrease $1-f^{1/N}$ below a threshold value of $10\, \%$ for all RBMs (see first section in Fig.~\ref{fig:ALLearningCurve}).
 The lack of information is mostly due to the fact that no information on the phase structure of the state under consideration is contained in the measurements from the $zzzzz$ configuration.